 - Remember to tailor your message depending on who you want to reach, e.g. children, parents and caregivers, community leaders.

 - Also, if you’re concerned about being overwhelmed by too many participants in your first year, you could conduct very limited publicity efforts until you find out what the demand will be.

 - Encourage colleagues, leaders, and those working with low-income families to download Range, a mobile application to locate summer meal sites.

 - Don’t Forget!
 Be sure that staff have a clear understanding of your library’s photo release policy.
-Also, be sensitive to the language used in disseminating photos or press releases so that it focuses more on this as “feeding kids in the community” rather than language that may be stigmatizing.
+Also, be sensitive to the language used in disseminating photos, press releases or other communication materials so that the focus is on keeping kids healthy and engaged when school is out (since it is open to all children in the community) rather than language that may be stigmatizing to lower-income families.

 “The promotion and publicity was great.
 We had a wonderful response from the media; we were highlighted in various news outlets, both in print and on tv.
 The media promotion helped draw people to the program and create an understanding of why we were offering a lunch program.”